darrenleeweber/streaming_metrics/README.md

 The streaming process is interpreted as a unix pipe; the code reads from a STDIN source and outputs to STDOUT sink.
 The scala script returns valid JSON.
+ - for prototype purposes an ease of command line use, all the code is in one script file
+   - to solidify the code for maintenance, traits and classes should be broken out
+   - unit tests are required for maintenance of the code in a production setting
+   - the code is easily navigated as it is in a decent IDE
  - some colors are converted to lower-case and some spelling conversion is done
  - TBD: streaming algorithm for median age, with constant memory footprint